realworldocaml/book/en/03-variables-and-functions.md

-So, even though the order of labeled arguments usually doesn't matter, it will sometimes bite you in higher-ordered contexts, where you're doing things like passing functions as arguments to other functions.
+So, even though the order of labeled arguments usually doesn't matter, it will sometimes bite you in higher-ordered contexts, where you're passing functions as arguments to other functions as we were in the above examples.

 ### Optional arguments ###